Skip to main content

-In this tutorial you will install and create a block using @faustwp/blocks that is using data from the official Blocks that are available in the block editor of your WordPress site.
-It assumes you have already installed both the @faustwp/blocks and wp-graphql-content-blocks plugin.
+In this how to guide you will install and create a block using @faustwp/blocks.
+It will use data from the official Blocks that are available in the block editor of your WordPress site.

 The Core Editor Blocks contain a list of useful blocks for editing and publishing content.
 All of the official blocks include a block.json with defined attributes, so the wp-graphql-content-blocks plugin will automatically expose those as GraphQL fields.

-3. Review the Block design in the Editor
+2. Review the Code Block in the Editor

 Before you try to implement the block, it's useful to get an idea of how the block is configured within the editor.
 You want to create a few sample blocks and test their options.

 You can expand the block sidebar options to change some of its styling.
-For example, you can configure the Color, Dimensions, Border, and Size settings for that block.
-Once you get familiar with the block's look and feel, let's explore its attributes from the GraphQL IDE.
+For example, you can configure the Color, Dimensions, Border, and Size settings for the Code Block.
+Once you get familiar with the block’s look and feel, let’s explore its attributes from the GraphiQL IDE.

-Within the GraphQL IDE, use the Docs to find the type of block to display its type and properties.
-There should be a CoreCode that contains all the important fields we can query.
+Within the GraphQL IDE, use the Docs to find the CoreCode Block to display its type and properties.
+If you chose a different Block, then search for that type instead.

 {